cert-manager/website/content/docs/installation/upgrade.md

 description: 'cert-manager installation: Upgrading cert-manager overview'
 ---

-This section contains information on upgrading cert-manager.
-It also contains documents detailing breaking changes between cert-manager versions, and information on things to look out for when upgrading.
+In the [releases section](../releases/README.md) of the documentation, you can find the release notes and upgrade instructions for each release of cert-manager.
+It also contains information on the breaking changes between each release and things to look out for when upgrading.

 > Note: Before performing upgrades of cert-manager, it is advised to take a
 > backup of all your cert-manager resources just in case an issue occurs whilst